machnikovsky/allegro-software-engineer-intern-exercise/README.md

 ```
 $ mvn install
 ```
 3. Run JAR file.
-Make sure second step succeeded and make sure you have JDK installed and added to the PATH.
+Make sure second step succeeded that you have JDK installed and added to the PATH.
 ```
 $ java -jar .\target\internexercise-0.0.1-SNAPSHOT.jar
 ```